-As a junior, Katie Oyama '13 was the recipient of the Benedetta and Giancarlo Galassi-Bera Scholarship.
+As a junior, Katie Oyama (class of 2013) was the recipient of the Benedetta and Giancarlo Galassi-Bera Scholarship.
 The $19,000 award paid for a semester of study at the Intercollegiate Center for Classical Studies.
 Administered by Duke University, ICCS provides undergraduate students with an opportunity in Rome to study ancient history, archaeology, Greek and Latin literature, Italian language and ancient art.

 Suggested Program Options for Classics students

 College Year in Athens (Year, Semester, Summer)

 College Year in Athens is a study abroad program focused upon the history and civilization of Greece and the East Mediterranean region.
 Its mission is to offer each student an academically rigorous program of studies combined with the vibrant experience of day-to-day contact with the people, monuments, and landscape of Greece -- a rapidly changing country with a uniquely varied past.
 For more than four decades, College Year in Athens has offered unparalleled learning opportunities in Greece.
 Incorporated in 1962, College Year in Athens was the first study-abroad program in Greece for English-speaking undergraduates.

 Program focus: Classical Greek culture, art, archaeology; Ancient Greek; Modern Greek language and culture